 Service Agreements.
 Five of our wholly owned subsidiaries in China have entered into a series of service agreements with New Oriental China and its schools and subsidiaries to enable them to receive substantially all of the economic benefits of New Oriental China and its schools and subsidiaries.
-In the fiscal years ended May 31, 2010, 2011 and 2012, the total amount of service fees that these five PRC subsidiaries received from New Oriental China and its schools and subsidiaries received from New Oriental China and its schools and subsidiaries received from New Oriental China and its schools and subsidiaries under all the service agreements was US\$59.4 million, US\$65.7 million and US\$118.6 million, respectively.
+In the fiscal years ended May 31, 2010, 2011 and 2012, the total amount of service fees that these five PRC subsidiaries received from New Oriental China and its schools and subsidiaries under all the service agreements was US\$59.4 million, US\$65.7 million and US\$118.6 million, respectively.